sburke-at-ziprecruiter/sparta-serverless-demo/README.md

 - DynamoDB

-Sparta is capable of setting up a static website in S3 to provide a frontend for the REST API, but this demo does not show that.
-This is also my first Sparta application, so don't assume that everything in the demo is a best practice!
+Sparta is capable of setting up a static website in S3 to provide a frontend for the REST API, but this demo does not use that feature.

 ## DynamoDB Schema